nimiq/nimiq.github.io/tutorials/tutorial-03-transactions.md

 The `0` in the middle is the fee in Luna.
 In Nimiq, up to ten transactions per block per sender are free.
-*(Precisely, nodes will accept only up to ten free transactions from the same sender in the `mempool`)* After that, a minimum of one Luna per byte is required.
+*(Precisely, nodes will accept only up to ten free transactions from the same sender in the `mempool`)* If you want to send out more transactions at once, a minimum of one Luna per byte is required.
 A basic transaction (without a message) is 138 bytes.
 An extended transaction 144 bytes + the length of the message (called `extra_data`).

-To show some feedback while the transaction is going out, we can add some code like below.
-It will listen on events (`on()`) to understand when the transaction gets into the mempool, when it hits the network, and finally, when it got mined.
+To show some feedback while the transaction is going out, we can listen on events (`on()`) to understand when the transaction gets into the mempool, when it hits the network, and finally, when it got mined.
 After that, the event listeners will be unregistered with `off()`.

 ```js